sveltia/sveltia-cms/README.md

 ### Better productivity

 - Required fields, not optional fields, are clearly marked for efficient data entry.
-- Integrating Pexels, Pixabay and Unsplash to allow inserting free stock photos into image fields with no hassle[^8].
+- Integration with Pexels, Pixabay and Unsplash makes it easy to insert free stock photos into image fields[^8].
 - You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server.
 - Delete multiple entries and assets at once.
-- String values in YAML files can be quoted with the new `yaml_quote:true` option for a collection, mainly for framework compatibility[^9].
 - Solving various outstanding Netlify/Decap CMS bugs[^11].

 ### Better i18n support